Soonhwan-Kwon/whalerec/README.md

 This is the winning entry by [Martin Piotte](https://www.kaggle.com/martinpiotte) to the [Humpback Whale Identification Challenge Kaggle Competition](https://www.kaggle.com/c/whale-categorization-playground/data).
 It has been reformmatted by [crowmagnumb](https://github.com/crowmagnumb)

+Originally the train.csv file had a bunch of entries tagged as "new_whale".
+I think this was a mistake on Kaggle's part as Ted gave them a bunch of unidentified whales and they must have put some of them in the training set which makes no sense.
+Martin culled them out.
+I culled them from the csv file with ...

+    cat trainORIG.csv | grep -v new_whale > train.csv

+... so that we didn't have to deal with them in code because as I convert this we won't have that issue.

 ## Install

+UPDATE: Don't need pandas anymore, so just install numpy.
+Of course installing pandas is still fine, we just won't be using it.

     pip install pandas